thijsvdanker/thijsvdanker.github.com/_posts/blog/2013-12-13-royalslider-module-intro.md

 * [Using RoyalSlider as an image field formatter](#use-as-formatter)

 ## <a name="royalslider-plugin">The RoyalSlider plugin</a>
 RoyalSlider is a great JavaScript plugin, developed by [Dmitry Semenov](http://codecanyon.net/user/Semenov) and available [here](http://codecanyon.net/item/royalslider-touchenabled-jquery-image-gallery/461126) on CodeCanyon.
-It's not free, but it's hard to beat for pricing compared to making it yourself ($12 at the moment of writing).
+It's not free, but it's hard to beat for pricing compared to making it yourself ($12 at the time of writing).
 The reason I've chosen to use it for my projects is because of its support for touchscreens.
 But there's alot more to this plugin than that.
 Some things I considered as important:

 * Great [documentation](http://dimsemenov.com/plugins/royal-slider/documentation/) & support.
 * Easy to use [api](http://dimsemenov.com/plugins/royal-slider/documentation/#api)